 The menu structure of the MiniController is split into 2 sections, "Readings" and "Settings".
 Toggling between the 2 menus is achieved by pressing the "Menu" button.
 Once in the Readings or Settings Menu, navigation is achieved through the "Up" and "Down" arrow keys.
 Settings may be changed by holding down the "Edit" button and then pressing the "Up" or "Down" arrow keys.
+The new setting is automatically saved when the edit button is released.
+Some "Readings" can be zeroed; to do this hold down the "Edit" button and then press the "Down" arrow.

+Readings

+Display ph

+Display Dose Count Total (DCT)

+Display Dose Count per hour (DC/h)

+Display System Status

+Settings

-Readings Display EC Display Dose Count Total (DCT) Display Dose Count per hour (DC/h) Display System Status Settings S1 Set Point The Desired ECLevel S2 Dose time(secs) The time in seconds that the solenoid valve will open in order to add nutrient.
+S1 Set Point The Desired pH Level

+S2 Dose time(secs) The time in seconds that the solenoid valve will open in order to add acid(lower) or alkali(raise).

 S3 Dose interval The time in minutes between doses to allow for mixing to occur.

+S4 pH Lower/Raise This switches the controller to dose either acid(lower) or alkali(raise).

-S4 Force Dose This forces a Dose to occur straight away.
-S5 Alarm Deviation If the measured EC deviates from the set-point by more than this value the alarm will sound (if enabled).
-S6 Alarm Dose Count If the Dose Count per hour reaches this value then the alarm is sounded and the dosing is inhibited (if enabled).
-S7 Alarm ON/OFF This enables/Disables the Alarm functions.
-S8 Calibration Calibrate using 27.7 EC buffer.
-S9 Temperature Unit Select between C or F S10 Conductivity Unit Select between EC, CF, TDS
+S5 Force Dose This forces a Dose to occur straight away.

+S6 Alarm Deviation If the measured pH deviates from the set-point by more than this value the alarm will sound (if enabled).

+S7 Alarm Dose Count If the Dose Count per hour reaches this value then the alarm is sounded and the dosing is inhibited (if enabled).

+S8 Alarm ON/OFF This enables/Disables the Alarm functions.

+S9 Cal pH7 Calibrate using 7.0pH buffer.

+S10 Cal pH4 Calibrate using 4.0pH buffer.